 And, Ben – fantastic find…thanks for being a sharer (rather than a hoarder).
 We’re once again in your debt.

-PS: LEGAL DISCLAIMER TO WIVES OF GUITARISTS: The posting and celebration of this image is not intended in any way to condone the beaning over your husband’s head with his valuable vintage guitar (even though we might often deserve it).
+PS: LEGAL DISCLAIMER TO WIVES OF GUITARISTS: The posting and celebration of this image are not intended in any way to condone the beaning over your husband’s head with his valuable vintage guitar (even though we might often deserve it).